sketchbuch/vsc-workspace-sidebar/README.md

 - Update tests
 - Condense description needs link to readme
 - Rename state.state to view
-- Find out where WorkspaceFiles is used
 - See what command wrappers can be removed
-- Cache seems to be set to often, like when searching
 - Handle multiple root folders with the same folder name (labels)